-- Teacher candidates take the OPI and the WPT in place of the PRAXIS II Spanish Content Knowledge Test.
-These tests will be scheduled by the IUP Department of Foreign Languages.
+- ➤ Teacher candidates take the OPI and the WPT in place of the PRAXIS II Spanish Content Knowledge Test.
+These tests will be scheduled by the IUP Department of Language, Literature and Writing.
 Candidates must still take the Fundamental Subjects Test of PRAXIS II.
 The current fee for the OPI/WPT package is \$ 113.
-(Subject to change). - Your participation in Study Abroad Programs (ACTFL/CAEP Standard 1 and 2).
+(Subject to change).
+Purchases are made through the IUP Marketplace: https://ep01.iup.edu/C20877 ustores/web/store main.jsp?STOREID=151 - Your participation in Study Abroad Programs (ACTFL/CAEP Standard 1 and 2).
 It's not too early to start thinking about participating in one or more of our study abroad programs.
 You are required to study abroad to help you to attain the desired proficiency goal and to develop a first-hand experience with Hispanic cultures.
 Prospective employers will want to know about the types of experiences you have had abroad.
 Your advisor will give you detailed information about these programs and will discuss with you how the credits earned abroad will fit into your IUP program requirements.
 Students may choose study abroad programs outside of IUP provided that programs are from accredited institutions and that IUP accepts the credits earned from courses completed.

-- Criminal Clearances and CastleBranch: In accordance with the Pennsylvania Department of Education (PDE) and school districts with which we partner for field experiences, teacher education candidates must maintain current clearances.
-Full information on Clearances and CastleBranch - Your professional involvement (ACTFL/CAEP Standard #6).
+Spanish Education Students must consult with their advisor regarding study abroad as traveling too soon can affect your student teaching and certification eligibility. - Criminal Clearances and CastleBranch: In accordance with the Pennsylvania Department of Education (PDE) and school districts with which we partner for field experiences, teacher education candidates must maintain current clearances.
+See livetext information site - Your professional involvement (ACTFL/CAEP Standard #6).
 An important part of your growth as a teacher is by being involved in the language teaching profession outside of your course work.